 Master of Music Education

-Following the third summer of classes, students will develop their Masters Report project.
-This culminating project will provide an opportunity for students to demonstrate mastery of the outcomes of every course in the MME program.
-Students will prepare a concert at their home schools using the pedagogical and musical tools they have acquired during their course of study at CMU.
+Following the third summer of classes, students are required to complete a Master’s report project.
+This culminating project provides an opportunity for students to demonstrate mastery of the outcomes of every course in the MME program.
+Students also prepare a concert at their home schools using the pedagogical and musical tools they have acquired during their course of study at CMU.

 Dori Waggoner, Ph.D.

 Dean, Swinney Conservatory of Music